How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 NI Calculation Example for a Services-Based Business

-Let’s take another example of NI, this time for a services business, say a marketing agency:
+Example for a services business, e.g., a marketing agency:

 • Service Revenue Per Annum: AUD 300,000